 If you know of or suspect any impropriety, please contact the PA Lottery Division of Security via email firstname.lastname@example.org or call 717-702-8026.

 The Pennsylvania Lottery offers the following tips to players:

-• When purchasing a Pennsylvania Lottery instant ticket, check it and make sure the scratch-off coating has not been previously scratched or tampered with anywhere on the game ticket.
-If the instant game ticket appears to have been tampered with, contact the PA Lottery Division of Security or phone 717-702-8026 immediately.
+- When purchasing a Pennsylvania Lottery Scratch-Off, check it and make sure the scratch-off coating has not been previously scratched or tampered with anywhere on the game ticket.
+If the Scratch-Off appears to have been tampered with, contact the PA Lottery Division of Security or phone 717-702-8026 immediately.